arthurkay/radio-streama/README.md

 npm run start
 ```

-*NOTE:* This is a streaming app, so you'll need an internet connection to use the app or you'll only be able to see a screen such as below (without radio stations), indicating that radio stations couldn't be fetched.
+*NOTE:* This is a streaming app, so you'll need an internet connection to use the app.
+If all goes well you'll be able to see something like.

 ![Cloud Radio No Internet](public/img/core-img/Cloud-Radio.png)